lellex/mock-server-graphql/README.md

 ### Installation

-Run these command to install dependencies and start the server:
+Run these commands to install dependencies and start the server:

 ```bash
 npm install